github/roadmap/README.md

 ## Guide to the Roadmap

-Every item on the GitHub product roadmap is an issue, twith a label that indicates each of the following:
+Every item on the GitHub product roadmap is an issue, with a label that indicates each of the following:

 - A **feature stage** that describes the next expected stage of the roadmap item.
 See below for a guide to product stages.